 In all ore dressing and milling Operations, including flotation, cyanidation, gravity concentration, and amalgamation, the Working Principle is to crush and grind, often with rob mill & ball mills, the ore in order to liberate the minerals.
-In the chemical and process industries, grinding is an important
+In the chemical and process industries, grinding

 WASHING THE PRECIPITATE: A precipitate may be washed directly on the filter, or it may be washed partly by decantation and partly on the filter.
 If by decantation, the precipitate is allowed to settle, and the supernatant liquid is poured on the filter.
 Wash water is added to the precipitate, and after

 The student must consider the effect of the solvent used on the vessel.
 In most cases the solvent used is an acid or mixture of acids, and for such solvents glass and porcelain are generally used.
 Platinum may be used, provided no chlorine or other attacking agent be present.
 (See notes regarding care and use of platinum

 In this place it will be sufficient to describe the usual chemical balance, designed to carry in each pan a load up to 100 gms.
 This balance can be obtained at a reasonable figure, and sensitive to 1/10 of a milligram (0.0001 gm.).
 In the section on Assaying the student will find two other forms—Pulp Scales and the Assay Balance— mentioned.
 The

 FIG. 35 gives an idea of the spectroscope and of its different parts.
 P is a flint glass prism, having a refracting angle of 60° and resting on a brass plate fixed on a brass support, S. The brass plate carries the collimator tube C, in the end of which nearest to the prism is fixed a lens, the other end being closed by a plate